 The good news?
 The site’s entry fee was waved for as long as the flood persisted.
 We contented ourselves with the well-preserved stele that are on display at Chinkultic–some even have some color left on them.
 The stele are located out near the (oddly asymmetrical) ball court.
 Don’t miss them.

-An art filled boutique hotel
+An art-filled boutique hotel

-Our base as we explored this so-called Frontier area (because it’s on the border with Guatemala) was the Santa Maria Parador Museo hotel, the sister property to the Parado San Juan de Dios where we stayed for a few nights in San Cristóbal.
+Our base as we explored this so-called Frontier area (because it’s on the border with Guatemala) was the Santa Maria Parador Museo hotel, the sister property to the Parado San Juan de Dios where we stayed for a few nights in the wonderful city of San Cristóbal.
 Like its sibling, the Santa Maria has been created by art and antiques dealer Mario Uvence as a completely unique art-lovers’ paradise.

-The small simple chapel which served this 19th century hacienda has been turned into a thoroughly modern museum housing a fascinating collection of religious sculptures and paintings.
+The small simple chapel which served this 19th-century hacienda has been turned into a thoroughly modern museum housing a fascinating collection of religious sculptures and paintings.